 Lid – 6th shade

 When using these palettes, the first thing that I noticed was that the Urban Decay palette was much easier to blend, the shadows were just that little bit creamier.
 However, the Makeup Revolution palette was by no means terrible.
 The quality wasn’t quite the same but it shouldn’t be as it just over one tenth of the price of Naked 1.
 Despite this discrepancy, I didn’t think the finished look looked as if it had been made by two different palettes with one costing nearly ten times as much as the other.

 Where the Naked palette excelled was longevity.
 After about 3/4 hours the Makeup Revolution palette (especially the lid colour) had worn off whereas the Naked palette still looked good.
 For me personally, I am not the type to repeatedly reapply makeup throughout the day so a lack of longevity would frustrate me.

-What are your thoughts?
 Have you tried either palette?
+What were your thoughts?